ietf-rats/draft-birkholz-rats-daa/draft-birkholz-rats-daa.md

 : A statement representing an identifier list that MUST be associated with corresponding Authentication Secrets used to protect Evidence.

-: In DAA, Authentication Secret IDs are represented by the Endorser (DAA issuer)’s public key that MUST be used to create DAA credentials for the corresponding Authentication Secrets used to protect Evidence.
+: In DAA, Authentication Secret IDs are represented by the DAA issuer’s public key that MUST be used to create DAA credentials for the corresponding Authentication Secrets used to protect Evidence.

 : Each Authentication Secret is uniquely associated with a distinguishable Attesting Environment.
 Consequently, an Authentication Secret ID also identifies an Attesting Environment.